TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 }
 ```

 Unfortunately, if some of your environments are located on Azure or Google Cloud Platform, you cannot use the **aws-sdk** library to sign your urls as Minio, that acts as a S3-compatibility layer, does not support it.
 In such case you need to sign your url with a cloud provider specific library instead.
-If you need also many other cloud provider specific object storage features, you should consider if you should just ditch the **aws-sdk** library and Minio container altogether.

 Here is a quick example on how to use **@google-cloud/storage'** library for signing urls but **aws-sdk** for everything else.

 **storage.ts**